 Saving for your trip

 Once you’ve decided on your destination, it’s time to start saving.
 Totting up the costs is a real eye-opener.
-One way to avoid scrimping on experiences when you’re overseas is to create a budget, then set a savings goal – it’s a great way to stay motivated to save.

 How it works: